MicrosoftDocs/quantum-docs/articles/reference-target-list.md

 ---
-author:geduardo
+author: geduardo
-description: This document provides a list of the available providers on Azure Quantum ms.author: kitty ms.date: 04/03/2021 ms.service: azure-quantum
+description: This document provides a list of the available providers on Azure Quantum. ms.author: kitty ms.date: 04/03/2021 ms.service: azure-quantum